jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 test_multiplication
 *********************************************************************************

-Time to test multiplication, the next item on the TODO list
+Time for the next item on the TODO list - test multiplication

 .. _test_multiplication_red: